AidanRS5772/GLaDOS/README.md

 cmake .. --preset conan-release
 ```

 This will produce the proper Makefile.
+This comand will fail if you have any cmake version less then 3.24.

 Step 3: